microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationalbranding-get.md

 |Accept-Language|A valid ISO 639-1 locale or `0` for the default locale.
 Required.|

 ## Request body
-Do not supply a request body for this method.
+Do not supply a request body for this method.  test

 ## Response